hathibelagal-dev/instantpolyglot/docs/eng/Xhosa.md

 3. **Akukho nkanga iphapha ngomsila wenye**
    Literal: No guinea fowl flies with the tail feathers of another
-   Meaning: You can't succeed by riding on the coattails of others
+   Meaning: You can’t succeed by riding on the coattails of others

 4. **Iqaqa aliziva kunuka**
-   Literal: The skunk doesn't smell its own stink
+   Literal: The skunk doesn’t smell its own stink
    Meaning: People are often unaware of their own faults

 5. **Ubucwebe baselwandle**